UNStats/covid-19-response/content/useful-links/international-organisations-resources.md

 ### United Nations Children's Fund (UNICEF)

 - [Website of UNICEF's Data and Analytics Section](https://data.unicef.org/)
-  - Provides access to COVID-19 related background data
+  - Website providing access to COVID-19 related background data.
 - [COVID-19 pandemic and implementaiton of Multiple Indicator Cluster Surveys (MICS)](<https://mics.unicef.org/news_entries/157/COVID-19-PANDEMIC-AND-IMPLEMENTATION-OF-MULTIPLE-INDICATOR-CLUSTER-SURVEYS-(MICS)>)
-  - Guidance note on the implementation of Multiple Indicator Cluster Surveys (MICS) during the period with restrictions due to the COVID-19 pandemic
+  - Guidance note on the implementation of Multiple Indicator Cluster Surveys (MICS) during the period with restrictions due to the COVID-19 pandemic.
 - [COVID-19 data from Belize MICS Plus pilot](https://mics.unicef.org/news_entries/159/COVID-19-DATA-FROM-BELIZE-MICS-PLUS-PILOT)
   - First results of the MICS Plus pilot in Belize (mobile-phone based data collection from a sub-sample of MICS respondents on a monthly basis).
 This